You can’t expect all children to have the same sight word list.

 If you’re getting ready for some fun winter activities, you’re going to love this winter pack of editable sight word activities.

-It allows for up to six new words to be introduced.
+Introduce up to six new words a week.
 If you’re only covering two or three new words that week, use the remaining spaces to include revision words.

 Revising words is important.